A guide to CAMHS

 After this, CAMHS staff will tell you what they think might be causing your problems and, if appropriate, diagnose a particular mental health condition, such as depression.

-If you don’t understand what they’ve told to you it’s important to ask for more information.
+If you don’t understand what they’ve told you, it’s important to ask for more information.
 You’ll also be told when to expect your first appointment.

 What support can CAMHS offer?

-You’ll be given a plan that will explain how your treatment will work and how long it will last.
-If you strongly feel you’re not ready for your treatment to end speak to your CAMHS worker.
+You’ll be given a plan that will explain how your treatment and support will work and how long it will last.
+If you strongly feel you’re not ready for your treatment to end, speak to your CAMHS worker.

 Where do I go if I’m over 18?